 If Daniel had to list his top three interests they'd be:

 2. Reclaimed wood products

 3. Providing excellent customer service

-No wonder he likes working at BIG!NYC.
+No wonder he likes working at Big Reuse.
 Daniel was born and raised in the Paris of the Midwest - Detroit, Michigan.
 He attended Michigan State University and studied Urban and Regional Planning.
 He has previous experience in reclaimed wood and architectural salvage, and his crowded apartment will attest to his lifelong habit of collecting old things and throwing nothing away.
 When he's not in Astoria, you'll find him reading books on the subway or jerry-rigging his precarious fleet of bicycles

 Returned from New Orleans, this natural-born hoarder is eager to wring every last drop of "usable" from would-be discarded materials.
 He once biked 100 miles in 100 degrees with no brakes and one pedal, and has crossed state lines with a hamster, a toad and a box turtle.

 Yona interned one summer at Big Reuse, and we liked him so much we hired ‘em!
 Born in Israel, raised in Brooklyn, Yona recently completed a Political Science and Philosophy degree from McGill University in Montreal.
 Some of his previous work experiences include: trail building in New Mexico with the Southwest Conservation Corps; organic farming in the French Pyrenese, and general maintenance and leisure at a hiking lodge upstate.
 In his spare time, Yona likes to rock out in his band, How to be Topp.
 He’s currently really into Russian Literature.
 He also claims he can eat more than anyone on staff.
 Bold statement, Yona, bold statement.